kotlin-hands-on/hands-on/Introduction to Coroutines/03_UsingCallbacks.md

 We're starting many requests concurrently which lets us decrease the total loading time.
 However, we don't wait for the loaded result.
-We call the `updateResults` callback right after we started all the loading requests, at that moment the `allUsers` list is not yet filled with the data.
+We call the `updateResults` callback right after we started all the loading requests, at that moment, the `allUsers` list is not yet filled with the data.

 We can try to fix this code with the following change: